Power BI security white paper

-- All data requested and transmitted by Power BI is encrypted in transit using HTTPS to connect from the data source to the Power BI service.
+- All data requested and transmitted by Power BI is encrypted in transit using HTTPS (except when the data source chosen by the customer does not support HTTPS) to connect from the data source to the Power BI service.
 A secure connection is established with the data provider, and only once that connection is established will data traverse the network.

 How does Power BI cache report, dashboard, or model data, and is it secure?

-- When a data source is accessed, the Power BI service follows the process outlined in the Data Storage and Movement section earlier in this document.
+- When a data source is accessed, the Power BI service follows the process outlined in the Authentication to Data Sources section earlier in this document.

 Do clients cache web page data locally?

 - When browser clients access Power BI, the Power BI web servers set the Cache-Control directive to no-store.
 The no-store directive instructs browsers not to cache the web page being viewed by the user, and not to store the web page in the client's cache folder.